Elite Ottawa chef takes recipes back to his community

 It's a full kitchen at the Bellevue Community Centre in Ottawa's Carlington community.
 The clinks and clanks of pots and pans are mixed with voices of young and not-so-young chefs in-the-making.

-It's not everyday that you can learn how to cook from an award-winning chef.
-But this is a special class, for those who come from one of Ottawa's most disadvantaged communities.
+It's not every day you can learn how to cook from an award-winning chef.
+But this is a special class for those who come from one of Ottawa's most disadvantaged communities.

 "Know the spices and where to put it.
 The mustard seeds should crack open in the oil, if you put it in cold oil, the flavour will not come out," instructs chef Joe Thottungal.